When it comes to litter box issues, a number of factors may come into play. One scenario is with longhaired cats and litter box problems.

 Long hair also grows between these cats’ toes.
 Wet clumps of urine-packed litter can stick to furry toe tufts which, once it dries, can pull on the fur or form hard clumps, which can cause the cat pain when he’s walking.

 To help keep your cat’s “pants” poop-free, give your feline friend a sanitary trim.
 This basically consists of (carefully!) trimming the fur around the cat’s bottom so there’s no hanging fur for the poop to stick to.
-While you can attempt this yourself, it’s a good idea to leave it to the experts and have a professional groomer or even your vet do the honors.
+While you can attempt this yourself using some small pet grooming scissors, you can also leave it to the experts and have a professional groomer or even your vet do the honors.

 To prevent paw irritation due to dried litter, the ASPCA recommends that you trim the fur between your cat’s toes as often as it is required to lessen the chances of a foreign body lodging in or around the foot.
 While trimming, check your cat’s feet for any sign of irritation, infection, or injury.
 If you see something that looks abnormal, have your vet examine your cat as soon as possible.

 You may also want to try a non-clumping litter specially blended for your longhaired cat.
 Non-clumping litter, in conjunction with proper paw care maintenance, further reduces the odds of a wet clump attaching itself to your cat’s feet.
-Cat Scene Investigator recommends Dr. Elsey’s Precious Long Haired Cat Litter, which has a silica gel that won’t adhere to toe tufts, and also contains an herbal attractant to make the litterbox a more inviting place.
+Cat Scene Investigator recommends Dr. Elsey’s Precious Long Haired Cat Litter, or Precious Cat Senior Litter.
+These litters are made with smooth silica gel crystals l that won’t adhere to toe tufts.
+Dr. Elsey’s litters also contain an herbal attractant to make the litter box a more inviting place.